-Students who do not fulfill the SAT I requirement prior to their semester of entrance and are placed in MATH 190 or MATH 202 may be admitted provisionally with the status of non-degree-seeking (NDS).
-Failure to submit required SAT I scores according to the following schedule will result in automatic cancellation of this provisional status:
+Students who do not fulfill the SAT requirement prior to their semester of entrance and are placed in MATH 191 or MATH 210 may be admitted provisionally with the status of non-degree-seeking (NDS).
+Failure to submit required SAT scores according to the following schedule will result in automatic cancellation of this provisional status and exclusion from registration in any engineering courses until the SAT requirement is fulfilled:

 Term of Admission Score Submission Required by

-Fall end-June
+Fall end-December

 Spring end-June

 Summer I or II end-December

-Students wishing to continue their studies at AUD may do so in a discipline other than Engineering, provided they are accepted for admission into a new program.
+Students who fail to secure admission into Engineering may continue their studies at AUD in a discipline other than Engineering, provided they are accepted for admission into a new program.
 The university does not assume any responsibility for loss of credit due to the student's change of program (i.e., from NDS Engineering to another program).

-If the student remains in Engineering, it should be noted that MATH190 credit will not be considered as part of the Engineering program requirements.
+If the student remains in Engineering, it should be noted that MATH191 credit will not be considered as part of the Engineering program requirements.